Offliners/Number-Recognization/README.md

 ├─├─True  // Identify handwriting number correctly ├─├─Wrong  // Identify handwriting number wrongly
 ```

+### Usage
+1. Run `main.py` to train model (also you can use the model weight that has trained)
+2. Rum `drawingBoard.py` to write a number
+3. After writing the number, press enter
+4. AI will recognize the number

 ### CNN Model
 <div align=center><img width="900" height="1200" src=https://github.com/Offliners/Number-Recognization/blob/master/CNN_model.png/></div>